julie620/library-management/README.md

 ## Program Description

-The program takes in the following information about a book and stores it as a node in a BST.
+The program takes in the following information about a book and stores it as a node in a BST:
 * Title
 * Author Last Name
 * Author First Name